mackosvira/Monthly_Bills_Reminder/README.md

 ## How it works

 ### First startup
-> When the script is first started, it checks if bills files exist and create them if not.
+> When the script is first started, it checks if bills and log files exist and create them.

-> Create initial predefined bills by making a combination of two arrays: locations (home, parrents, location 3, ...)  and bill type (electricity, water, heating , phone/internet, ...), adding month of payment and "not payed" status
+> Create initial predefined bills by making a combination of two lists: locations (home, parrents, location 3, ...)  and bill type (electricity, water, heating , phone/internet, ...), adding month of payment and "not payed" status.
+These lists have to be manualy adopted in the code, the is no dialog for creating them.

 > Finaly opens window ("zenity" tool - from filetext), showing list of all bills for payment where new bills can be added and stored in bills.txt file

+> Apart from predefined bills, the should be done manual adoptation of the script for some filepaths or possible installing zenity tool, if not present

 ### Regular use
-> On PC startup script will show a window with payment status of monthly bills, where you can make manual corrections for the payed ones
+> On PC startup, the script will show a window with payment status of monthly bills, where you can make manual corrections for the payed ones and store the changes

-> If all bills are with "payed" status the script will not show the window, until first start of next month
+> If all monthly bills are with "payed" status the script will not show the window, until first PC startup in the next month.

 > At every startup (usually in begining of month), script check if new predefined bills for current month are stored in bills.txt.